-Recognizing for exceptional, high-caliber contributions to technology-enriched teaching and learning.
+Recognizing exceptional, high-caliber contributions to technology-enriched teaching and learning.

-Established in 1996 by the Office of the Provost, the XCaliber Award (shorthand for exceptional, high-caliber contributions to technology-enriched learning activities) is presented annually by Technology-enhanced Learning and Online Strategies (TLOS), a division of the Office of Information Technology.
-Recipients receive a cash award and a commemorative plaque, and are invited to showcase their award-winning activities at a special event.
+Established in 1996 by the Office of the Provost, the XCaliber Award (shorthand for exceptional, high-caliber contributions to technology-enriched learning activities) is presented annually by Technology-enhanced Learning and Online Strategies (TLOS), a unit of the Division of Information Technology.
+Recipients receive a cash award and a commemorative plaque and are invited to showcase their award-winning activities at a special event.

 The XCaliber Award celebrates courses and significant projects that demonstrate exemplary use of technology and student-centered pedagogy resulting in high-impact student learning.
 Such courses and projects typically involve: